 This handbook is provided as a resource to custodians as they perform their very essential and important duties.
 Remember, should there ever be a problem, custodians should first discuss it with the head custodian and if it is not resolved at that level, meet with the school administrator.
 The APS Department of Maintenance and Operations is also available to provide assistance and information.

-It is recommended that all custodial staff review this handbook at least annually and as needed.
+All custodial staff should review this handbook at least annually and as needed.